 Start with 2 pieces of cordwood and lay them parallel to each other and perpendicular to the X Airflow™ system to create the most airflow beneath your fire.
 Then, you’ll stack two pieces of kindling perpendicular to the cordwood, and place your firestarter in the center of the four walls.
 Continue stacking the kindling until it approaches the top quarter of your fire pit (about 5 layers).
 If you're using newspaper as your fire starter, fill the log cabin with the shredded paper, continuing to keep in mind adequate airflow.

 LIGHT IT UP.

 Using a grill lighter or a long match, light the firestarter at the bottom of the log cabin.
 We don’t recommend using matches, as they can be hazardous and are difficult to use when you’re reaching into the bottom of the fire pit.

-Once your kindling starts turning black and the fire begins licking up through the pieces, you can begin adding small pieces of cord wood.
-Avoid adding more than 2 pieces at one time as this may cause the fire to work harder and smoke.
-A better strategy is to add 1-2 pieces of wood at a time and keep the fire at a relatively consistent temperature and height throughout the burn.
-As you place your cord wood on the fire, your log cabin will begin to break apart.
+Once your kindling has been burning for about 15-30 minutes and the fire begins licking up through the pieces, you can begin adding small pieces of cordwood.
+Start by adding 1-2 pieces of wood at a time and make sure to push the fire to the outer edges of the fire pit to heat up the walls and ensure a smokeless burn.
+As you place your cordwood on the fire, your log cabin will begin to break apart.
 Continue adding wood to the perimeter of the fire when needed, making sure the wood is never above the fire pit rim.
 This part of the process takes a little practice of getting to know your fire and when the best time is to add wood.

 There you have it, The Ultimate Guide to building a smokeless fire!
 We hope that this article leads to a lifetime of smokeless fire gatherings with friends and family.